skeeto/skeeto.github.com/_posts/2023-09-30-An-easy-to-implement-arena-friendly-hash-map.markdown

 They `child` and `key` fields are essential to the map.
 Adding a `child` to any data structure turns it into a hash map over whatever field you choose as the key.
 In other words, a hash-trie can serve as an *intrusive hash map*.
-In several programs I've combined intrusive lists and intrusive hash maps simultaneous to create an insert-ordered hash map.
+In several programs I've combined intrusive lists and hash maps to create an insert-ordered hash map.
 Going the other direction, omitting `value` turns it into a hash set.
 (Which is what `unique` *really* needs!)

 As you probably guessed, this hash-trie is a 4-ary tree.
 It can easily be 2-ary (leaner but slower) or 8-ary (bigger and usually no faster), but